Hunting Lionfish in the Caribbean (Eating Them Too!)

 Eating lionfish

-In the late afternoon, we transfer from our catamaran to stay a couple of nights in TRIBU Villas on the island of Mayreau.
+In the late afternoon, we transfer from our catamaran to stay a couple of nights at a luxury villa on the island of Mayreau.

 It makes up enough for several chicken-nugget-sized appie portions.